goreleaser/goreleaser/www/docs/customization/nfpm.md

       - bar

     # Your app's vendor.
-    # Default is empty.
     vendor: Drum Roll Inc.

-    # Template to your app's homepage.
+    # Your app's homepage.
-    # Default is empty.
     homepage: https://example.com/

     # Your app's maintainer (probably you).
-    # Default is empty.
     maintainer: Drummer <drum-roll@example.com>

-    # Template to your app's description.
+    # Your app's description.
-    # Default is empty.
     description: |-
       Drum rolls installer package.
       Software to create fast and easy drum rolls.

     # Your app's license.
-    # Default is empty.
     license: Apache 2.0

     # Formats to be generated.